 Central heating by heating water

+Wood-fired boilers, which are commonly called outdoor wood furnaces, heat water that is transferred in pipes to where the heat is used.
 Consulting with experienced heating contractors will help determine proper sizing of the outdoor wood boiler.
-And then, consider if it is worthwhile to have propane or oil backup fuel, rather than oversizing wood boilers.
-The boiler works best if it doesn’t have to be throttled back, an operating condition that can produce the most pollution.
+Consider if it is worthwhile to have propane or oil backup fuel, rather than oversizing wood boilers.
+The boiler works best if it doesn’t have to be throttled back, an operating condition that can produce the most smoke and pollution.

 Determine if your community has adopted restrictions on the installation and use of outdoor wood boilers.
 These requirements can include limitations on their use during warmer months, required stack heights that differ from the manufacturer's recommendations and set back distances from your home as well as your neighbors'.